ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/pagination.md

 ## Definition

-Adding pagination capabilties to our fields is a breeze.
+Adding pagination capabilities to our fields is a breeze.
 All we have to do is add the `UsePaging` middleware.

 <ExampleTabs>
 <Annotation>